SzparaLab/viramp-project/viramp-docs/variation_assess.rst

 Post-Assembly Analysis
 =====================

-VirAmp not only provides all the processes related with assembly, but also integrates multiple tools for post-assembly processing including quality assessment and variation analysis.
+VirAmp not only provides all the processes related to assembly, but also integrates multiple tools for post-assembly processing including quality assessment and variation analysis.

 QUAST REPORT
 ------------
-It is important to evaluate how robust the new assembly is before feeded it into the downstream functional analysis.
-VirAmp first provides a report of common assembly evaluation metrics based on comparisons with the reference.
-A detailed `QUAST report <http://bioinf.spbau.ru/quast>`_ can be downloaded.
+It is important to evaluate how robust the new assembly is before it is feed into the downstream functional analysis.
+VirAmp provides a report of common assembly evaluation metrics based on comparisons with the reference.
+A detailed `QUAST report <http://bioinf.spbau.ru/quast>`_ can be downloaded for further evaluation.

 The inputs required are the reference genome and newly created assembly.